 The Cost of Living Index relies on volunteers like you.

-Beginning with quarter four of 2007, C2ER has annually published an unweighted average of prices accumulated from the previous three quarters.
-This analysis uses average prices submitted for the first three quarters of 2022.
+Beginning with quarter four of 2007, C2ER annually publishes an unweighted average of prices accumulated from the previous three quarters.
+This analysis uses average prices submitted for the first three quarters of 2023.
 For further details on the annual average methodology, please visit our website at coli.org.

-Among the 265 urban areas that participated in the 2022 Cost of Living Index, the after-tax cost for a professional/managerial standard of living ranged from more than twice the national average in New York (Manhattan) NY to more than 20 percent below the national average in Harlingen, TX.
+Among the 276 urban areas that participated in the 2023 Cost of Living Index, the after-tax cost for a professional/managerial standard of living ranged from more than twice the national average in New York (Manhattan) NY to more than 20 percent below the national average in Decatur, IL.
 The Cost of Living Index is published quarterly by C2ER – The Council for Community and Economic Research.

 The Cost of Living Index measures regional differences in the cost of consumer goods and services, excluding taxes and non-consumer expenditures, for professional and managerial households in the top income quintile.
-It is based on more than 90,000 prices covering 60 different items for which prices are collected quarterly by chambers of commerce, economic development organizations, and university applied economic centers in each participating urban area.
+Covering 61 different items, prices are collected quarterly by chambers of commerce, economic development organizations, and university applied economic centers in each participating urban area.
 Small differences should not be interpreted as showing a measurable difference.

 The composite index is based on six component categories – housing, utilities, grocery items, transportation, health care, and miscellaneous goods and services.